 About Linda Spall a.k.a.
 Marge

 Linda's first theater experience was as one of the seven dwarfs in "Snow White" in sixth grade, It was when she could hear her mother in the audience moan "Oh my God!" that she knew something was definitely happening and it had something to do with humor.
-The same audience reactions occurred in high school and much to the chagrin of Miss Ruth Schmidt, the drama teacher at Lutheran High South, who, when Linda's performances earned her the Presidency of the school's Thespians Club, moaned more than once "How could this have happened?!?"
-After a year at St. Louis Community College, taking only courses in English and Theater, she appeared in "She Stoops To Conquer" her freshman year opposite a guy from a local high school in Affton who kindly stepped in named John Goodman.
+The same audience reactions occurred in high school and much to the chagrin of her drama teacher who when Linda's performances earned her the Presidency of the school's Thespians Club, moaned more than once "How could this have happened?!?".
+After a year at college, taking only English and Theater courses, she appeared in "She Stoops To Conquer" her freshman year opposite a guy from a local high school who kindly stepped in named John Goodman.
 Linda was a haughty freshman prima dona who paid him very little attention.
 Not the first nor last of her somewhat mistaken choices.
-After more college and attending Theater Acting Studio in Paramus New Jersey and Lee Strausberg's Actors Studio in New York, Linda realized after a year that her uncontrolled sense of humor interfered somewhat with method acting.
+After more college and attending Theater Acting Studio in Paramus New Jersey and Lee Strausberg's Actors Studio in New York, Linda realized after a year that her humor interfered somewhat with method acting.

 portrayals of Eleanor Roosevelt, Edith Wilson and Carry A. Nation allow her to deliver thought-provoking messages to audiences.